-Postbox has a powerful built-in Address Book which allows you to easily access and manage your contacts.
-In addition, it has the ability to integrate with the Mac Address Book as well as LDAP servers.
+Postbox has a built-in Address Book which allows you to easily access and manage your contacts.
+In addition, it has the ability to integrate with the Mac Contacts App as well as LDAP servers.

 To open the Postbox Address book, click the toolbar button, or go to Tools | Address Book (Windows) or Window | Address Book (Mac).